Sign up to our Newsletter

 2. How Many Law Schools Are in South Carolina?

-3. What Is the Average LSAT Score for the University of South Carolina Law School?
+3. What Is the Median LSAT Score for the University of South Carolina Law School?

-The average LSAT score needed to gain acceptance to the University of South Carolina Law School is 160.
+The median LSAT score of the 2024 first-year class at the University of South Carolina Law School was 161.

 4. What LSAT Score Do I Need for Charleston Law?

-To gain acceptance to the Charleston School of Law, applicants need a median LSAT score of 153.
+To gain acceptance to the Charleston School of Law, applicants should aim for an LSAT score of 154 or higher.

 Final Thoughts